Lemoncode/async-javascript-fundamentals/11 Axios/06_multiple_params/README.md

 ## 6 Get Multiple Params

 ### 1. Now we are going to perform a get operation with multiple params.
-For that in mind lets add a new page `src/pages/booksearch.html`
+With that on mind lets add a new page `src/pages/booksearch.html`

 ```html
 <!doctype html>